ngnjs/NGN/docs/src/guides/model_overview/README.md

 ## Change Management

-One of the powerful features NGN models provide are a capability to listen for and intercept change events.
+One of the powerful features NGN models provide is a capability to listen for and intercept change events.
-Listening for a change involves using the #on method of a model.
+Listening for a change involves using the __#on__ method of a model.
 For example,
 	person.on('change',function(changeObject){
 		console.log(changeObject);
 	});